irielarleo/irielarleo/README.md

 I'm currently looking for opportunities to contribute to meaningful data-driven projects and grow within a dynamic and collaborative environment.

-Beyond studying and projects, I also enjoy going out and taking casual trips 🚗, experimenting in the kitchen 🍳 and expressing myself through art 🎨, whether it’s making crafts ✂️ or spontaneous sketches ✏️.
+Beyond studying and projects, I also enjoy going out and taking casual trips 🚗, trying new recipes 🍳 and expressing myself through art 🎨, whether it’s making crafts ✂️ or spontaneous sketches ✏️.

 #### Let’s connect!